mattische/blog/content/post/spark_cluster.md

 <br>
 <br>
-The output in the log, should be similar to <pre>INFO Worker: Successfully registered with master spark://SPARK_MASTER_IP:7077</pre>
+The output in the log, if you tail -f it, should be similar to

+<pre>INFO Worker: Successfully registered with master spark://SPARK_MASTER_IP:7077</pre>